andrewsjg/txtelite-go/README.md

 This is very rough!
 This version is simply a straight copy with some very ropey type casts going on.
 Can be greatly improved.

-The intention is to make a much more 'Go like' version.
-This version is just an exercise in converting the C version to Go for fun.
+This version is just an exercise in converting the C version to Go for fun and understanding how the galaxy generation worked in the orginal version.
+It is by no means clean Go code!

+The intention is to make a much more 'Go like' version in the future.